-- Good: A comfort to all events, a very high sound quality, and reduced noise unstoppable!
+- Good: A comfort to all events, a very high sound quality, and noise cancelling is unstoppable!
 The Bose QC15 can also fold easily to be stored in its case.

 - Summary: Probably THE headphone moment if you want excellent audio quality.
 A unique experience thanks to the noise reduction capabilities offered by Bose QC15.

 Bose QC15 Headphone Review

 The Bose QuietComfort 15s is the fourth generation of noise reduction headphones offered by the manufacturer.
 For this new model, Bose resumes the design of the QC2 and works mainly on the inside of the helmet.
 The noise reduction is further improved, as is the audio quality of the headphones.

 In appearance, the QC15 looks like the QuietComfort 2, with cushions covering the ears completely, and it is possible to fold the helmet on itself.
 Indeed, this new model comes directly to replace the previous one, which will soon not be available for sale.
 In addition to the technical changes we are going to come back to, Bose also offers a new case that is easier to use, and the result is as fine as a CD holder, perfect for carrying it.

 Just like the previous version of the headphones, the QC15 could already have been a very good headphone as long as it is comfortable and the ear cushions adapt well the shape of the ears to protect you from the surrounding noises.
 But while the noise reduction of the QC2 was done by an external microphone only, on the QC15 we find microphones also inside the headphones.
 In the end, this one is further improved, and the result is amazing.
 The external sounds are “countered” thanks to these microphones and ensure you a sound quality whatever the environment (train, plane …).